-As a multidisciplinary creative, my major projects include:
+As a multidisciplinary creative, my recent major projects include:

 Participants described it as: